quicwg/base-drafts/draft-ietf-quic-recovery.md

 * The packet is unacknowledged, in-flight, and was sent prior to an acknowledged packet.

-* Either its packet number is kPacketThreshold smaller than an acknowledged packet ({{packet-threshold}}), or it was sent long enough in the past ({{time-threshold}}).
+* The packet was sent kPacketThreshold packets before an acknowledged packet ({{packet-threshold}}), or it was sent long enough in the past ({{time-threshold}}).

 The acknowledgement indicates that a packet sent later was delivered, and the